 The unique advantage in Wagyu is that it contains a much higher proportion of the desirable mono-unsaturated fats than other beef.
 Dr Crowe said the mono-unsaturated/saturated fat ratio was up to 300% higher in Wagyu than other beef.
-50% of all marbling within a Wagyu carcase was made up of oleic acid (mono-unsaturated), while a relatively small portion was saturated fat.
+50% of all marbling within a Wagyu carcass was made up of oleic acid (mono-unsaturated), while a relatively small portion was saturated fat.

 According to Dr. Stephen B. Smith from the Department of Animal Science at Texas A&M University, Wagyu beef is the healthiest beef we can produce.
 Also, corn-fed beef is good for you, and the brisket contains the healthiest fat on the carcass.
 When you produce high quality beef, you also produce healthy beef.

-The results of a study led by Dr. Smith found that Oleic acid has positive health benefits.
-Increasing Oleic acid in beef has a measurable effect on cholesterol metabolism in human subjects.
-According to Kris-Etherton and Yu, 1997, foods high in Oleic acid decrease LDL cholesterol and increase HDL cholesterol.
+The results of a study led by Dr. Smith found that oleic acid has positive health benefits.
+Increasing oleic acid in beef has a measurable effect on cholesterol metabolism in human subjects.
+According to Kris-Etherton and Yu, 1997, foods high in oleic acid decrease LDL cholesterol and increase HDL cholesterol.

 Dr. Smith found that modifying the fatty acid composition of beef can be done naturally and practically.
-Further, beef from Wagyu cattle is healthier because it is genetically enriched with Oleic acid.
-As we increase Oleic acid through feeding programs, saturated and trans-fatty acids in beef are reduced.
+Further, beef from Wagyu cattle is healthier because it is genetically enriched with oleic acid.
+As we increase oleic acid through feeding programs, saturated and trans-fatty acids in beef are reduced.

 This Research proofs that Wagyu is: “As healthy for the human body as olive oil or a fillet of Atlantic salmon.”

 FINALLY A RED MEAT THAT’S GOOD FOR YOU !!!!